Dominica: Languages

 English is the official language of Dominica, universally spoken and understood.
 In addition, Dominican Creole, a form of Antillean Creole based on French, is widely spoken.
 This originated from French migration to the island starting in 1690, a majority French Creole-speaking population that resided on the island, and its location between the two French-speaking departments of Martinique and Guadeloupe.
 Since 1979, Dominica has been a member of La Francophonie.
 Dominican Creole is particularly used among the older generation, which also speaks a patois language.
 Because of a decline in the use of Creole by the younger generation, initiatives have begun to increase usage and promote this unique part of the nation's history and culture.

 Along with Creole, a dialect known as Kokoy (or Cockoy) is spoken.
-It is a type of pidgin English which is a mix of Leeward Island English Creole and Dominican Creole, and is mainly spoken in the north-eastern villages of Marigot and Wesley, by the descendants of immigrants from Montserrat and Antigua.
+It is a type of pidgin English which is a mix of Antiguan and Barbudan Creole and Dominican Creole, and is mainly spoken in the north-eastern villages of Marigot and Wesley, by the descendants of immigrants from Montserrat and Antigua.
 Over time there has been much intermarrying, but there are still traces of difference in origin.
 As a result of this mixture of languages and heritage, Dominica is a member of both the French-speaking Francophonie and the English-speaking Commonwealth of Nations.

-Island Carib, also known as Igneri (also Iñeri, Igñeri, Inyeri), was an Arawakan language historically spoken by the Island Caribs of the Lesser Antilles in the Caribbean.
-The Island Caribs lived throughout the southern Lesser Antilles such as Dominica, St Vincent and Trinidad, supposedly having conquered them from their previous inhabitants, the Igneri.
-Island Carib became extinct about 1920, but an offshoot survives as Garifuna, primarily in Central America.
+The Kalinago language, also known as Igneri (also Iñeri, Igñeri, Inyeri), was an Arawakan language historically spoken by the Kalinago of the Lesser Antilles in the Caribbean.
+The Kalinago lived throughout the southern Lesser Antilles such as Dominica, St Vincent and Trinidad, supposedly having conquered them from their previous inhabitants, the Igneri.
+Kalinago became extinct about 1920, but an offshoot survives as Garifuna, primarily in Central America.